Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Unexplained weight loss

-High blood sugar symptoms — weakness, hunger, confusion, headaches, frequent urination, and dry skin
+High blood sugar symptoms.
+These include weakness, hunger, confusion, headaches, frequent urination, and dry skin

-If you have any of these symptoms and your doctor thinks that you might have islet cell carcinoma, he or she will use a host of tests to find out for certain.
+If you have any of these symptoms and your healthcare provider thinks that you might have a pancreatic NET, he or she will use a host of tests to find out for certain.
 This process starts with a physical exam and a full medical history.
 Next, a number of blood tests and other laboratory tests can yield further clues by looking for markers of the disease in the blood.

 A number of advanced scanning techniques can also be used to look for the tumor within the pancreas.
-These include CT scans, MRI scans, and ultrasound.
-In some instances, your doctor may perform a biopsy, which is a surgery that removes cells so they can be checked under a microscope to look for cancer.
+These include CT scans, MRI scans, ultrasound, and somatostatin receptor scintigraphy (SRS).
+In some instances, your healthcare provider may perform a biopsy.
+This is a surgery that removes cells so they can be checked under a microscope to look for cancer.

-Islet cell carcinomas can often be cured.
-The treatment varies based on the type of islet cell carcinoma that you have.
+The treatment for pancreatic NET varies based on the type of NET that you have.
 As a general rule, however, surgical removal of the tumor is the primary course of treatment whenever it’s possible.

-Experts don’t know how to prevent islet cell carcinoma.
-The best thing you can do is be aware of your health, and contact your doctor if you experience any of the symptoms listed above, especially in combination.
-People with MEN1 syndrome should be especially vigilant, as they have a greater risk of developing the disease.
+Experts don’t know how to prevent pancreatic NETs.
+The best thing you can do is be aware of your health, and contact your healthcare provider if you experience any of the symptoms listed above, especially in combination.
+People with MEN1 syndrome should be especially vigilant.
+They have a greater risk of developing the disease.

-In addition to the treatments for the specific cancers, your doctor should also provide you with some options for managing the symptoms that come along with islet cell carcinoma.
-This can include drug therapy to manage stomach ulcers, therapy or over-the-counter remedies to deal with diarrhea, or drugs or other strategies to keep your blood sugar in check.
+In addition to the treatments for the specific cancers, your healthcare provider should also provide you with some choices for managing the symptoms that might come along with a pancreatic NET.
+This can include drug therapy to manage stomach ulcers, therapy or over-the-counter remedies to deal with diarrhea, or medicines or other strategies to keep your blood sugar in check.